Calculus of variations and optimal control for generalized functions: Basic notions

-The lecturer can feel uneasy in considering a ring of scalar such as $\rti$ instead of a field.
+The reader can feel uneasy in considering a ring of scalars such as $\rti$ instead of a field.
 On the other hand, as mentioned above, we will see that all our generalized functions are continuous in the sharp topology.
 Therefore, the following result is partly reassuring: \begin{lem} Invertible elements of $\rti$ are dense in the sharp topology, i.e.

 \end{lem}